 - pre-assembled stator unit

 - rotor (flywheel)

-- electronic ignition coil and ht-cable (no resistor)
+- electronic ignition coil and ht-cable

+- regulator/rectifier 12V

-- crankshaft nut and 2 washers
+- crankshaft nut M12x1, washer

 - plug housings

-Make sure your Bultaco rests securely on her stand, preferably on an elevated work bench and that you have good access to the generator side of the engine.
+Make sure your Benelli rests securely on her stand, preferably on an elevated work bench and that you have good access to the generator side of the engine.
 Note that you will install a 12 volts system, so you will need to replace all lightbulbs to 12 volt ones.

 Disconnect the wires from the old magneto.
 Pull all wires out of the engine housing.
+Take the magneto off.